Book: I

 Donated Materials

-Gift materials are judged by the same criteria as materials selected by the school staff and in accordance with any applicable Portland Board of Public Education (“Board”) policies or procedures on gifts and donations.
+Gift materials are judged by the same criteria as materials selected by the school staff and in accordance with any applicable Board policies or procedures on gifts and donations.

 Definitions